-We have audited the Consolidated Financial Statements of Pinnacle Residential Fund and its subsidiaries (together the 'Fund') for the year ended 31 March 2022 which comprise the Consolidated Statement of Total Comprehensive Income, the Consolidated Statement of Financial Position, the Consolidated Statement of Changes in Net Assets Attributable to Holders of Redeemable Units, the Consolidated Statement of Cash Flows and notes to the Consolidated Financial Statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB).
+We have audited the consolidated financial statements of Pinnacle Residential Fund and its subsidiaries (together the "Fund"), for the year ended 31 March 2024, which comprise the Consolidated Statement of Total Comprehensive Income, the Consolidated Statement of Financial Position, the Consolidated Statement of Changes in Net Assets Attributable to Holders of Redeemable Units, the Consolidated Statement of Cash Flows and Notes to the consolidated financial statements, including material accounting policy information.

-In our opinion, the Consolidated Financial Statements:
+In our opinion, the consolidated financial statements:

-- give a true and fair view of the state of the Fund's affairs as at 31 March 2022 and of the Fund's loss for the year then ended; - are in accordance with IFRSs as issued by the IASB; and - have been prepared in accordance with the requirements of the Supplemental Trust Instrument.
+• give a true and fair view of the consolidated financial position of the Fund as at 31 March 2024, and of its consolidated financial performance and its consolidated cashflows for the year then ended;

+• are in accordance with IFRS Accounting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB); and

+• have been prepared in accordance with the requirements of the Supplemental Trust Agreement.